Did you know there are almost 70 different sunflower species?

 These flowers usually belong to the Asteraceae or the daisy family.
-But what exactly are flowers and how do you find them?
-Well, that is exactly what we are going to discuss in the course of this article.
+But what exactly are some of these flowers, and how do you find them?
+Well, that’s what we’ll be discussing in here.
+Let’s dive right in!

 13 Different Flowers That Look Like Sunflowers